iblai/ibl-edx-gdpr-app/README.md

 ]
 ```

-3. Important, configure SALT that would be used for email and username hashing
+3. Important, configure SALT and username that would be used for email and username hashing
 ```
 RETIRED_USER_SALTS = ['some-Complicated-something', 'some-Complicated-something']
+RETIREMENT_SERVICE_WORKER_USERNAME = ibl.retirement.user
 ```

 ### Install command